Get to Know Durham Trails: Ellerbee Creek Trail

 While the parks, trails, and greenways are open, please remember the following for your safety and comfort:

-- Many parts of our parks are closed, including restrooms.
+- Many parts of our parks are closed.
 For the most up-to-date list of what is open and closed, see our website.

 - Always maintain social distancing, per the city and state stay-at-home orders.

 - Consider taking sanitizing wipes with you to clean benches or other areas people might have touched before using them.